• Skip to primary navigation

 Introduction

-I always thought there was some great secret to making risotto.
+I always thought there was some grand secret to making risotto.

 If this is your first attempt at making risotto, I guarantee you will be amazed at how easy this is to make!